resbaz/workshop_data_management/tute_1.rst

-I didn't even finish typing before I thought - what about Ada Lovelace - she is a student in one workshop and an instructor in another.
+I didn't even finish typing before I thought - what about Ada Lovelace - she is a Student in one Workshop and an Instructor in another.
 Do I really want to have her in the DB twice, once each as a Student object and an Instructor object?
 I could - there are no correct answers - but it does seem counter intiutive and feels like it would be harder to find full info about any